department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/mar-2021/ResearchPlan.md

 When?

--   Timeline: The timeline for this study: 8-11 1-4 December 2020.
+-   Timeline: The timeline for this study: March 2021.

 -   Prepare: When will the thing you are testing be ready?
 It is ready now